wp-plugins/link-to-bible/readme.txt

 = How can I disable the linking of a bible-reference? = You can mark any text with the css-class 'nolink' to avoid linking it to bibleserver.com; e.g. <code><span class="nolink">Mt 2,10 or Gen 5,11 will not be linked to bibleserver.com</span></code>.
+To disable the linking of a whole post, just add the metadata 'LTB_DISABLE' to the post.
+(Adding 'LTB_DISABLE' to an existing post with existing links to bibleserver.com will not remove these existing links.)

 = I got the error (in the log of the webserver): 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using Debian) and restart the webserver.

 = Can I set the bible version per post? =
 Yes.
-You can set the bible version using the metadata of a post with LTB_BIBLE_VERSION and the abbreviation codes from bibleserver.com (http://www.bibleserver.com/webmasters/), e.g. set the metadata LTB_BIBLE_VERSION=KJV to use the 'King James Version' for this post.
+You can set the bible version using the metadata of a post with 'LTB_BIBLE_VERSION' and the abbreviation codes from bibleserver.com (http://www.bibleserver.com/webmasters/), e.g. set the metadata LTB_BIBLE_VERSION=KJV to use the 'King James Version' for this post.

 = I have a question / The plugin does not work for me / I have a feature request ... = If you have any issues with the plugin, please write to mail@thomas-kuhlmann.de (german or english).

 == Changelog ==

+= 2.2.0 =

+- Link To Bible can be disabled for a single post using metadata 'LTB_DISABLE'
+- Performance optimizations

 = 2.1.1 =